-Current activities include, the Community Garden, a Horticulture Therapy Program.
+Current activities include, the Community Garden, and a Horticulture Therapy Program program.
 Future activities will include walking trails, an art and music studio, and eventually housing.

 The Center is collaborating with North Carolina Botanical Gardens at UNC for its horticulture therapy program and the community garden.